jonmino/minfiles/README.md

 ### Enable VPN Connections
 Due to WSL2 being a bit difficult with networking some settings have to be adjusted for VPN support.
-Copy the files `wsl.conf` and `resolv.conf` from the `minfiles/other` to `/etc`.
+The file `resolved.conf` needs to be copied to `/etc/systemd/`.
+This will override the same file there.
+It configures DNS settings of the distribution.
-They configure settings of the distribution.
-Copy `.wslconfig` to `%UserProfile%` in windows to enable the mirrored Networking mode for all WSL2 distributions.
+Copy `.wslconfig` to `%UserProfile%` in Windows to enable the mirrored Networking mode for all WSL2 distributions.
 Also run the following command with admin priviliges in PowerShell to allow inbound connections:
 ```
 New-NetFirewallHyperVRule -Name "MyWebServer" -DisplayName "My Web Server" -Direction Inbound -VMCreatorId '{40E0AC32-46A5-438A-A0B2-2B479E8F2E90}' -Protocol TCP -LocalPorts 80